nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Summarisation and routine data entry:
-* All of this will need to stop as the information will not be transferred to target supplier
+* Any summarisation and routine data entry during the 'cut-over' period will not be transferred to the new system and will need to be re-entered post Go live